Diane-4P/always-healthy/README.md

 ### Contact

 The Contact page features a **contact form**, which requests an enquirers first and last names, email address and phone number.
 You also have a box to put details of your message, whether its to join the club, join a class or ask questions for further details etc. There is also a **send button** at the bottom of the form.
 The form has a transparent background so that you can see the full page image of a woman using the dumbbells.
 This image shows what the gym is like and to encourage users to join the gym.
-All the information input onto the form is **required** so if any box is left empty then a message appears to let the user know that the details are required.
+All the information input onto the form is **required** so if any field is left empty then a message appears to let the user know that the details are required.
 There is also **placeholer text** to show what format the input text needs to be in.
-Once the form is fully filled in then you can use the **call to action** button and **send message** to the gym.
+Once the form is fully filled in then you can use the **call to action** button and **send the message** to the gym.

 ![Contact Us page](/readme-images/contact-us-page.png)